 If you are looking to build better eating habits, try our 10 tips to help you make small changes to your diet and overcome cravings.
 Some may be easy to adopt, while others may require a little more effort.

 Remember, you don’t have to try to change all your eating habits at once.
 Start slow and give yourself a chance to really make some progress.

 - Measure your food to get an idea of portion size.
 Get an inexpensive food scale and measure your servings.
-This can be a huge eye-opener, especially when you start measuring things like pasta and breakfast cereal.
-You don’t have measure every meal, but it can be really useful if you are carb counting, or want to keep an eye on the amount of carbs you eat.
+This can be a huge eye-opener, especially when you start measuring things like pasta, rice and breakfast cereal.
+You don’t have to measure every meal, but it can be really useful if you are carb counting, or want to keep an eye on the amount of carbs you eat.